 - 1 January 2014 to 30 June 2014 – 7.6c/kWh

 - From 1 July 2014 , a minimum 6.0c/kWh – which takes into account the abolishing of the carbon tax.

 ACT’s feed in tariff provided a 1:1 payment for all electricity generated for those who have their applications submitted by close of business, June 30, 2013.
 The 1:1 rate is payable until 2020.

-For those submitting applications now, the rate is 6.1c per kWh and be based on a net model (surplus electricity export).
+For those submitting applications now, the rate is 6.0c – 7.5c per kWh, depending on the electricity retailer, and is based on a net model (surplus electricity export).

 Applicants to Tasmania’s solar feed in tariff who lodged applications by August 30, 2013 receive a 1:1 rate until 1 January, 2019

 For applications lodged after August 30, 2013 a transitional feed-in tariff rate of 8 cents per KWh applied until December 2013.
 The feed in tariff rate from 1 January 2014 – 30 June 2014 was a rate of 8.282c.

 From 1 July 2014, the rate set is 5.551 cents per KWh.